imanmuhd21/myprintf/README.md

 }

-All peripheral configuration is handled internally by myprintf_init().
+All configuration is handled internally.
-After initialization, the superloop only focuses on application logic.
+The superloop focuses only on application logic.

-Key Features

-Bare-metal STM32 firmware (no HAL / LL)

-Custom GPIO and USART drivers

-Interrupt-driven USART TX using TXE

-First-character kick-start transmission design

-Ring buffer–based asynchronous communication

-Lightweight printf() with variadic arguments
+🧪 What This Project Demonstrates

+Direct register-level programming

+Interrupt-driven peripheral design

+Ring buffer implementation

+Variadic function handling

-Clear layered architecture
+Layered firmware architecture

-Designed for learning and demonstrating low-level firmware development

-This project demonstrates direct register manipulation, interrupt handling, buffer management, and formatted output implementation on ARM Cortex-M, closely resembling real-world embedded driver design while remaining lightweight and educational.

-If you want, I can:

-Shorten this into a compact README

-Rewrite it for a resume or interview explanation

-Add a TX flow diagram description

-Polish it for open-source presentation

-Just tell me.
+Realistic embedded driver patterns

+📌 Target Platform

+MCU: STM32F401RE

+Core: ARM Cortex-M4

+Language: C

+Environment: Bare-metal (CMSIS only)

+📚 Motivation

+This project was built to deeply understand how printf() works in embedded systems, how UART drivers are designed internally, and how interrupt-driven communication is implemented without abstraction layers.